Sabicool/Medicine/02 Rotations/Intensive Care Unit.md

 - Volume Status & Hypotension
 	- ICU patients usually retain fluid and develop volume overload.
 	- Avoid giving fluid boluses unless the patient is clearly volume depleted.
-	- Follow I/O balance daily and avoid progressive volume overload (e.g., with diuresis).
+	- Follow I/O balance daily and avoid progressive volume overload (e.g., with diuresis)
+	- LR is generally the fluid of choice in the ICU with the following two exceptions:
+		1. Patients with elevated intracranial pressure (normal saline may be preferable).
+		2. Patients with metformin-induced lactic acidosis (optimal fluid in this situation is hotly debated, but it's not LR
 - [[Hyponatraemia]]
 	- Hypernatraemia should _not_ be tolerated, as it will make patients delirious and miserable (thirsty) (One exception = intracranial pressure elevation)
 	- Calculate the amount of free deficit (otherwise we tend to underestimate water requirements)